 There is no lunch service at the Great Northern Dining Room but the Empire Lounge is open for lunch.

 Dinner is served from 5 pm - 9:30 pm

 The Empire Lounge is located in the main lobby and offers a well-stocked bar with Montana microbrews and classic Jammer soda.

 The Empire Lounge also offers a stunning view from the back porch.
 This is the place to relax and enjoy a delicious cocktail after spending the day in the park.
 The Empire Lounge also offers lunch and dinner with a menu focused on appetizers, sandwiches, and burgers.

 The Empire Bar serves food from 11:30 am to 10 pm.
 Cocktails are served until 11 pm.

-The Espresso Bar is located in the main dining room and will help you get fueled up on caffeine before hitting the park.
+The Empire Café is an espresso bar located in the lobby of the Glacier Park Lodge.
+This was my first stop in the morning so I could get fueled up on caffeine before hitting the park.
 Starting at 6 am they serve a selection of Montana Coffee Trader's brewed coffee, espresso, steamers, teas and hot chocolate along with iced coffees and Italian sodas.

 Glacier Park Lodge Golf Course

-The 9-hole golf course offers stunning mountain views and wide fairways.
-The entire family can enjoy the pitch n' putt course.
-The par 27 course located on the front lawn of the Glacier Park Hotel offers fun for everyone.
+The Clubhouse has both club and cart rentals available on site.
+The entire family can enjoy the pitch n' putt course with the par 27 course located on the front lawn of the Glacier Park Hotel offers fun for everyone.
 You can rent equipment to play at the Concierge desk.
-Golf Cart rentals are also available.

 Gift shops at the Glacier Park Lodge